iamovi/yourcli/README.md

 ## yourcli

-A cli template that let you create your own cli, this cli can be used to interact with your github repos -  open it in browser or clone it.
+A Cross-platform cli (command-line interface) template that let you create your own cli, this cli can be used to interact with your github repos -  open it in browser or clone it.
 ALso has some additional features.
 Written in nodejs.

 ### Here is step by step guide to create yourcli =>